-In accordance with Regulation 106 P(1) of the SEBI (ICDR) Regulations, our Offer was 100% underwritten.
-Thus, the underwriting obligations was for the entire hundred percent of the issue through the Prospectus and shall not be restricted to the minimum subscription level.
+In accordance with Regulation 106 P(1) of the SEBI (ICDR) Regulations, our Offer shall be 100% underwritten.
+Thus, the underwriting obligations shall be for the entire hundred percent of the issue through the Red Herring Prospectus and shall not be restricted to the minimum subscription level.